 Medical reports may be prepared based on the Istanbul Protocol, and this is regarded as best practice and is standard for experienced practitioners.[5]
 The NGO Freedom From Torture has addressed the issue of decision making for torture survivors in several reports; a specific one that focused on decision making involving Medico Legal Reports,[6] an issue also raised in a critique of the standard of proof applied in asylum decisions,[7] and an analysis of the way torture is dealt with in asylum interviews[8].

-The long running case of KV (Sri Lanka) progressed to the Supreme Court and judgment was handed down in March 2019.[8]
-The case concerned the question of the extent to which a medical expert could comment on the likelihood of torture being self-inflicted by proxy, that is, by another person at his invitation.
-Whilst the Supreme Court remits the case to the Upper Tribunal to reconsider, it invites the Upper Tribunal to note that very considerable weight should be given to the fact that injuries which are self-inflicted by proxy are likely to be extremely rare.
+The long running case of KV (Sri Lanka) progressed to the Supreme Court and judgment was handed down in March 2019.[9]
+The case concerned the question of the extent to which a medical expert could comment on the likelihood of torture being self-inflicted by proxy, that is, by another person at their invitation.
+The Supreme Court said that very considerable weight should be given to the fact that injuries which are self-inflicted by proxy are likely to be extremely rare.

 [4] Rule 34 Detention Centre Rules.